Substance Use Track (155216)

 • Document the delivery of services and patient response to services appropriately in each patient's MUSC electronic health record.

-• Accurately monitor, demonstrate sensitivity, and apply knowledge of others as diverse individuals and cultural beings in assessment, treatment, and consultation.
+• Accurately monitor, demonstrate sensitivity, and apply knowledge of others as individuals and cultural beings in assessment, treatment, and consultation.

 Location of Rotation